moskomule/moskomule.github.io/content/en/home/about.md

 #### 2024

 * I will attend [ERCIM/JST Joint Workshop 2024](https://www.ercim.eu/events/5th-ercim-jst-joint-workshop-2024) @Budapest🇭🇺.
-* I will visit IIT @ Genova and Fondazione Bruno Kessler @ Trento🇮🇹.
+* I will visit IIT @ Genova, University of Trento, and Fondazione Bruno Kessler @ Trento🇮🇹.
 * I will attend ECCV to organize an ECCV workshop entitled ["The Dark Side of Generative AIs and Beyond"](https://sites.google.com/view/darksideofgenaiandbeyond).
 * I will visit CENTAI @ Torino🇮🇹.
 * I will visit Wien🇦🇹 to attend ICML.